 Partisan readers who want the Coastal Commission to keep the subsidized 161 Moro Cojo homes affordable should submit comments to the Coastal Commission by July 7, so commissioners will know Monterey County residents really do care about affordable housing.

 If you need convincing about what a great community the affordable Moro Cojo subdivision is, drive on Castroville Boulevard just beyond North County High School.
 You’ll see play equipment for youngsters and a soccer field in a large public park surrounded by well kept homes.
 Hopefully, those homes will, as clearly intended, remain permanently affordable to future moderate- and low-income purchasers beyond July 14.

 The de novo hearing is scheduled for July 14.
 It is agenda item 7a on the staff report.

 Comments can be emailed to firstname.lastname@example.org or snail-mailed to Brian O’Neill at California Coastal Commission Central Coast District Office, 725 Front Street, Suite 300 Santa Cruz CA 95060.
 Comments should mention Project A-3-MCO-16-16-0017 and arrive by July 7.

-Jane Haines is a retired lawyer who has been heavily involved in issues related to affordable housing.
+Jane Haines is a retired lawyer and long-time advocate for affordable housing.